An Extra Handy Insurance for a

 There’s also the potential for serious equipment damage due to weather events such as heavy rain or hailstorms.

 According to IBISWorld, in 2021, the handyman service had a market size of 4.4 billion U.S. dollars based on revenue alone.
 That’s a huge sum of money crying out for insurance protection.

 For you and your business to be secure, you’ll need the best handyman liability insurance.
 Luckily, with the right amount of research you can find the handyman liability insurance that will fit your needs or budget.
 If you can’t or don’t want to find them on your own, an experienced insurance agent can give you a professional hand in finding insurance for your handyman business.

 According to the Bureau of Labor Statistics, the construction industry has the highest number of fatal work injuries.
 Given the skillset of handymen, they can find themselves in similarly dangerous situations which carry the risk of potential injuries.
 As a handyman, you can’t afford not to have a financial safety net in place.

 Having a handyman license is proof that you are approved by the state and customers can trust you.
 Although the requirements of getting licensed differ from state to state, some of the basic steps to getting licensed are:

 Most states will require you to apply for a “contractor’s license.”
 This license is specifically for occupations defined as a contractor, such as plumbers, electricians, and general contractors.

 In some states, there can be instances where you’ll need a contractor’s license if you’re planning to work on projects that cost more than $500.
-In other states, you may only require a license if you’re undertaking projects above $1,000.
+While, in other states, you may only require a license if you’re undertaking projects above $1,000.